The Domain Settings page is where you manage:

 - Review the list to ensure that the new redirects are listed.

-Export a List of Redirects
+Export a list of redirects

-- Click the export icon to download a .csv file of your redirects list.
+- Click the export icon to download a .CSV file of your redirects list.

 - Navigate to where you want to store it and click Save.